-Effecting Change
+475 Effecting Change

 This capstone course focuses on the study of change, particularly as it relates to promoting and supporting healthy eating and nutritional health among individuals and population groups.
-Students will learn about various theories of change and their applications to effecting individual and social change for the purpose of enhancing nutritional aspects of health and wellness.
+Students will learn about various approaches to change and their applications to effecting social enhancing nutritional aspects of health and wellness.
 Prerequisites: HNU 365 and credit for all courses in first two years of the HNU program sequence.
 Three credits.

-Internship Practicum I
+481 Internship Practicum I

 A 14-week practicum course which prepares students to meet the entrance requirements for dietetic practice.
 Students work with preceptors in institutional and community settings to develop their assessment and communication skills; learn to plan; learn the basis of nutritional care; and choose a practice-based research project.
-Prerequisites: HNU 145, 146, 161, 235, 325, 351, 352, 353, 356, 365, 385; an overall average of 70 in the HNU program and an overall average of 75 in HNU courses; acceptance into the IDI program.
-Six credits.
+Prerequisites: HNU 145, 146, 161/142, 225 or 235 and 225, 261/242, 262, 351, 352, 353/354, 356, 365, 385, 485; an overall average of 70 in the HNU program and an overall average of 75 in HNU courses, and minimum course grade of 65 in HNU 351, 352, 353/354; acceptance into the IDI program Six credits.
 Graded as pass/fail.

-Internship Practicum II
+482 Internship Practicum II

 A second 14-week (minimum) practicum course which provides opportunities to integrate theory and practice in a preceptor-supported environment, and to acquire the competencies required for entry-level dietetic practice.
 Interns will improve their skills in communicating, assessing, and implementing nutritional care, and complete a practice-based research project.
-Prerequisites: completion of the HNU program with an overall average of 70 and an overall average of 75 in HNU courses; HNU 353, 456, 481.
+Prerequisites: completion of the HNU program with an overall average of 70 and an overall average of 75 in HNU courses and minimum course grade of 65 in HNU 351, 352, 353/354, 454; HNU 353 or 354 and 454, 456, 481.
 Six credits.
 Graded as pass/fail.

-Internship Practicum III
+483 Internship Practicum III